Hastings Longhouse

 The Hastings Longhouse is an oyster harvesting station located on The Stade of Hastings, a historical beach-launched fishing port under stress due to contemporary challenges within the industry.
 As expressed by local fishermen; “the loss of fishing hurts not only the town’s economy, but more so the local culture that embraced it so dearly.”

 This symbiotic schedule brings in the community in an act of remembering, an act of gathering, and an act of re-writing The Stade as a sacred space.
-The oyster longhouse questions how we can take a necessary step towards the new whilst hanging tightly to the things most precious from the past.
+This project questions how we can take a necessary step towards the new whilst hanging tightly to the things most precious from the past.